 - If rolling them in the chopped pecans, brush them with egg white and then roll the cookie in the nuts.
 The egg white helps the nuts stick to the cookie dough.
 Place the cookies on a sheet pan or board lined with parchment paper.

-- Whether rolling in sugar or nuts, use the back of a rounded teaspoon to create a dent in the cookie.
-Chill the unbaked cookies for 45 minutes.
+- Whether rolling in sugar or nuts, use the back of a rounded teaspoon measuring spoon to create a dent in the cookie.
+Chill the unbaked cookies for 10 minutes.
+This short chill time will help them hold their shape better.

 - At this point the unbaked cookies can also be frozen.
 Freeze the cookies in a single layer on a sheet pan or board.
 When the cookies are frozen place them in a freezer storage bag.
 Bake the cookies directly from the freezer.